mstksg/inCode/copy/entries/machines-1.md

 myStream' = SCons ( 1, SCons ( 2, SCons ( 3, ... ) ) )
 ~~~

 Hm.
-This probably isn't going to work.
-We can't type out all the numbers
-from 1 to infinity.
+This is going to take a while.
+I wonder if there's an easier way.

 We can take advantage of Haskell's "lazy-by-default"-ness and leave the "rest"
 of the stream as an unevaluated function call.
 And then we can recurse!